 The initial basis of any purchased business asset is historical cost.
 This is generally the purchase price, plus any other expenses (e.g. sales tax and installation costs) incurred to get the asset in working condition.
-This does not include costs which substantially improve or extend the life of an asset such as a building addition.
+This does not include costs, which constitute a betterment, restoration, or adaptation to a new or different use for an asset such as a building addition.
 5. [LO 1] Compare and contrast the basis of property acquired via purchase, conversion from personal use to business or rental use, a nontaxable exchange, gift, and inheritance.